-The ARMC shall be appointed by the Board from amongst the directors and shall consist of not less than three (3) members, all of whom shall be Independent Directors.
+The ARMC shall be appointed by the Board from amongst the directors and shall consist of not less than three (3) members, with a majority of them being independent directors.

 The members of the ARMC shall elect a Chairman from among their members who shall be an Independent Director.
 No alternate director shall be appointed as a member of the Audit Committee.